 If you are truly financially independent, you care much less about what other people think.
 Therefore, you find no need to publicly highlight most of your wins.
 Further, you won’t feel the need to roam in a herd to protect yourself from criticism either.

-Once you have enough money, you also develop the courage to be disliked.
+Once you have enough F You Money, you also develop the courage to be disliked.
 It’s impossible for everybody to like you.
 But if you are OK with being disliked, it means you are doing things your way regardless of other people’s opinions.

 6) If you still don’t feel ready to start a family